 How long does countertop installation take?

 The installation itself is usually a single day.
-The full process from slab selection to install runs about one to two weeks.
+The full process from slab selection to installed countertops typically runs about one to two weeks.

 Why does fabrication take several days?

-Precise cutting, edge profiling, cutouts, and finishing take careful time.
-Complex layouts and book-matching add more.
+Precise cutting, cutouts, edge profiling, and finishing take careful time.
+Complex layouts, intricate edges, and book-matching add more.

-In-stock slabs and simple layouts move fastest.
-Some projects finish within about a week.
+In-stock slabs and simple layouts move fastest, and some projects finish within about a week.
+Special-order stone and complex layouts take longer.

 Ready to start the clock?